Conservation of angular momentum on a single-photon level

 The generated OAM spectrum of the second SPDC source is set by tuning the ratio $R_{w_0}$ between the pump and the signal/idler beam waists at the center of the second nonlinear crystal to optimize the SPDC efficiency for $|\ell_{s,i}|\le1$ for each pump mode.
-Using the coherent pump field and setting $\ell_{p,s,i}=0$, which is the configuration of the highest efficiency, we achieve a photon pair generation rate of about 601\,kHz per mW pump power.
+Using the coherent pump field and setting $\ell_{p,s,i}=0$, which is the configuration with the highest efficiency, we achieve a photon pair generation rate of about 601\,kHz per mW pump power.
 For a heralded single-photon pump in the same setting, we achieve a coincidence rate of $1.3\pm0.4$ heralded photon pairs per hour, which is high above the measured accidental rate of 0.1 per hour.
 When the heralding event is disregarded, the total rate of signal/idler coincidences is $40.2\pm1.7$ per hour.
-More information on the accidental rate estimation and coincidence windows can be found in the Supplementary Note \rom{1} \cite{suppl}.
+The accidental rate is the mean measured coincidence rate outside of the coincidence window, as described in Supplementary Note \rom{1} \cite{suppl}.

 \textit{Measurements.}\textemdash Figure~\ref{fig2} shows the OAM correlation matrix of signal/idler photon pairs generated with a heralded single-photon pump with no OAM, i.e., $\ell_p=0$ and $R_{w_0}=2.4\,$.
 We cyclically measure each combination of $\ell_s$ and $\ell_i$ modes for around 10\,min over a total of 168.0\,h, which results in 112 measurements of the entire correlation matrix and a total of 57 heralded photon pairs.
 As expected, we observe a reduced number of detections for OAM-carrying photons due to the optimization for maximal efficiency, i.e., the SPDC is optimized for a minimal number of OAM modes.
 More importantly, the coincidence rates in all possible OAM combinations show the conservation of OAM, with around 76\% of the overall detections obeying $\ell_s = \ell_p-\ell_i$ limited by experimental imperfections.
 We find a very similar distribution of counts when compared to the classical pump case [shown in Fig.~\ref{fig3}\,(a) in the inset], which is also reflected in a sample Pearson correlation coefficient of $c_P=99.5$\% between the two measurements.